 Academic reviews are for students that have used up all of their exam attempts, but still have not yet earned a passing grade for their course.
 In an academic review, an academic advisor will pair up with you and help create a plan for you to earn a passing grade for your class.
 If you’ve passed your course or still have remaining attempts, you will not be approved for an academic review.

 Pro tip: Without an academic review for a failed class, you will not be able to graduate and earn your diploma, so it’s best to request one if you need it while your lessons are still fresh in your mind!

 Yes, you can Once graduated, if your GPA is a 3.5 or above, you can qualify for Cum Laude, Summa Cum Laude, or Magna Cum Laude.
 Additionally, you will be invited to join the Delta Epsilon honor society.
 Becoming a member of an honor society can give you a boost on your resume, or be a standout factor when applying to colleges.

 If you feel ready to take tackle your exams in online high school, we’re here to support you.
-James Madison High School is a nationally and regionally accredited high school with no age limits.
-Get started owning your education today by enrolling online at jmhs.com or reach out to an Admissions Specialist at 1-800-349-6861 for more information.
+James Madison High School is an accredited high school with no age limits.
+James Madison High School is nationally accredited by Cognia and the Distance Education Accrediting Commission.